 One challenge is to scope the assignment so that you can finish it within two weeks.
 Focus on designing a limited yet compelling visualization that enables interactive exploration along a few critical dimensions.
 The NameVoyager application is a nice example that uses a simple but elegant interaction design to enable engaging explorations.
 A tightly-focused, well-implemented interactive graphic is much preferred to a sprawling design that attempts too much!

 For this assignment you should work in teams of 3-5 students.
 You should attempt to find project partners that you will continue to work with for the final project.

+You may submit your interactive prototype either in an Observable notebook or as an interactive webpage hosted on GitHub.
 After the proposal deadline, we will assign your team a repository in the CSE 442 GitHub Organization.
 We will name your repository based on the visualization title you provide in your registration form (so choose wisely!).
-See below for details about what your repository must contain at submission time.

 Design an interactive graphic aimed at enabling understanding of a compelling question for a dataset of your own choosing.
 In order to determine what subset of the data and which interactive options are most promising, you may want to perform additional exploratory analysis.
 What aspects of the data reveal the most interesting discoveries or stories?
 Do not feel obligated to try to convey everything about the data: focus on a compelling subset.